 Special Textile Living

-Till this day precious rugs are hand-knotted and woven by La Manufacture Cogolin
+To this day, precious rugs are hand-knotted and hand-woven by La Manufacture Cogolin

-A floral motif before a raspberry-coloured base once embellished Nelson A. Rockefellers’ apartment located at Central Park in New York.
-The design originated from French Artist Christian Bérard, converted by La Manufacture Cogolin.
-The manufacture built up a worldwide reputation by floral and geometrical patterns in the high- and bas-relief.
-Textile engineer Jean Lauer founded the company 1924 in Aubusson.
-For health reasons he moved shortly afterwards to the South of France.
-Right there he bought a company specialized in knotted rugs and expanded the production by woven carpets.
-Therefore he converted jacquard looms for rug manufacturing which originally served the fabrication of silk.
-17 of them are still in operation by La Manufacture Cogolin today.
-The clever manager transmitted knotted patterns of traditional Mediterranean designs to three-dimensional weaving patterns.
-Between the chopped and looped pile the basic fabric remains visible as a pattern-element.
-For measures on request the maximally 70 cm wide woven pieces get seamed together by hand.
-But antique technic does not necessarily produce antiquated design: Modern designs and concepts by renowned artists are perfectly realized with this craftsmanship.
+A floral motif on a raspberry-coloured base once embellished Nelson A. Rockefellers’ apartment in Central Park, New York.
+The design originally created by French artist Christian Bérard, was converted by La Manufacture Cogolin to become a rug.
+The brand built up a worldwide reputation with its famous floral and geometrical patterns in high- and bas-relief.
+The manufacture’s founder, textile engineer Jean Lauer, created the company in 1924.
+For health reasons he had moved to the South of France, where he bought a company specialized in silkworms production and expanded the production to hand-knotted and hand-woven carpets.
+He had converted jacquard looms to rug manufacturing, the looms being originally meant to serve the fabrication of silk.
+Seventeen of the looms are still in operation at La Manufacture Cogolin today.
+Jean Lauer cleverly transferred knotted patterns of traditional Mediterranean designs to three-dimensional weaving patterns.
+In-between cut and loop piles, the basic fabric remains visible as a pattern-element.
+For custom orders, the width is 70 cm and the pieces are seamed together by hand.
+But antique technique does not necessarily produce antiquated design: modern designs and concepts by contemporary artists can be made with hand-knotted and hand-weaving techniques.